-When choosing between web hosting control panels, Plesk and cPanel are the primary contenders.
+When choosing between web hosting control panels, it's often a toss-up between Plesk or cPanel.
 Between them, they dominate the market for users looking for account and server management tools.

-Plesk has been around since 2001, with the current stable release being Plesk Onyx.
-We previously wrote a review of Plesk Onyx.
+Plesk is a web hosting control panel and has been around since 2001, with the current stable release being Plesk Onyx – see our review of Plesk Onyx.
 Its newest version, Plesk Obsidian, boasts a number of UI and functionality upgrades.

 Plesk vs cPanel: User interfaces